 I hugely enjoyed this week’s conference ‘Cosomolgy and the Constants of Nature’ at Cambridge University.
 There were some truly great talks by John Barrow, John Ellis and Thanu Padmanabhan among others, not to mention Joao Magueijo describing his famous ‘variable speed of light’ theory in person. … Continue reading

 Cosmology and the constants of nature at Cambridge

 They say the Irish know how to party and the coincidence of yesterday’s victory in the Six Nations with a St Patrick’s weekend has brought the country to a whole new level of craziness.
 So it’s good to arrive in … Continue reading

-Einstein’s exploration of a steady-state model of the universe
+Einstein's steady-state theory: an abandoned model of the cosmos

 O Raifeartaigh, Cormac and McCann, Brendan and Nahm, Werner and Mitton, Simon (2014) Einstein's steady-state theory: an abandoned model of the cosmos.
 European Physical Journal (H), 39.